Deep learning: Epigenetic clock

-For more information, see Epigenetic clock.

 An epigenetic clock is a biochemical test that can be used to measure age.
 Galkin et al. used deep neural networks to train an epigenetic aging clock of unprecedented accuracy using >6,000 blood samples.
 The clock uses information from 1000 CpG sites and predicts people with certain conditions older than healthy controls: IBD, frontotemporal dementia, ovarian cancer, obesity.
-The aging clock is planned to be released for public use in 2021 by an Insilico Medicine spinoff company Deep Longevity.
+The aging clock was planned to be released for public use in 2021 by an Insilico Medicine spinoff company Deep Longevity.

 Relation to human cognitive and brain development

 Deep learning is closely related to a class of theories of brain development (specifically, neocortical development) proposed by cognitive neuroscientists in the early 1990s.
 These developmental theories were instantiated in computational models, making them predecessors of deep learning systems.
 These developmental models share the property that various proposed learning dynamics in the brain (e.g., a wave of nerve growth factor) support the self-organization somewhat analogous to the neural networks utilized in deep learning models.
 Like the neocortex, neural networks employ a hierarchy of layered filters in which each layer considers information from a prior layer (or the operating environment), and then passes its output (and possibly the original input), to other layers.
 This process yields a self-organizing stack of transducers, well-tuned to their operating environment.
-A 1995 description stated, "...the infant's brain seems to organize itself under the influence of waves of so-called trophic-factors ... different regions of the brain become connected sequentially, with one layer of tissue maturing before another and so on until the whole brain is mature."
+A 1995 description stated, "...the infant's brain seems to organize itself under the influence of waves of so-called trophic-factors ... different regions of the brain become connected sequentially, with one layer of tissue maturing before another and so on until the whole brain is mature".

 A variety of approaches have been used to investigate the plausibility of deep learning models from a neurobiological perspective.
 On the one hand, several variants of the backpropagation algorithm have been proposed in order to increase its processing realism.
 Other researchers have argued that unsupervised forms of deep learning, such as those based on hierarchical generative models and deep belief networks, may be closer to biological reality.
 In this respect, generative neural network models have been related to neurobiological evidence about sampling-based processing in the cerebral cortex.

 Although a systematic comparison between the human brain organization and the neuronal encoding in deep networks has not yet been established, several analogies have been reported.
 For example, the computations performed by deep learning units could be similar to those of actual neurons and neural populations.
 Similarly, the representations developed by deep learning models are similar to those measured in the primate visual system both at the single-unit and at the population levels.